pjdevs/pjdevs.github.io/content/_index.md

 I am passionate of **graphics programming** and everything related to **video game development**.
 I enjoy discovering new technologies or new techniques of rendering.
-Moreover, I really like the research process as I've already colaborated to write a research paper in Combinatorics which was published in the [JIS](https://cs.uwaterloo.ca/journals/JIS/VOL25/Bonichon/bonichon3.html).
+Moreover, I really like the research process as I've already colaborated to write a research paper in Combinatorics which was published in the <a href="https://cs.uwaterloo.ca/journals/JIS/VOL25/Bonichon/bonichon3.html" target="_blank">JIS</a>.